Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 Take photos and notes: Document your fabric choice, measurements taken, and agreed-upon details.
 This protects you if disputes arise.

-Don’t accept “close enough”: If something doesn’t fit right at the final fitting, insist on corrections.
-You’re paying for custom work.
+Do not accept “close enough”: If something does not fit right at the final fitting, insist on corrections.
+You are paying for custom work.

 Use credit cards when possible: Credit cards offer some protection if you need to dispute charges.
 Many established tailors accept cards; those dealing only in cash are limiting your recourse.